Basics

 Data collection

-The sampling method in qualitative research is designed to delve deeply into specific phenomena rather than to generalize findings across a broader population.
+The sampling method in qualitative research is designed to look deeply into specific phenomena rather than to generalize findings across a broader population.
 The data collection methods—whether interviews, focus groups, observations, or document analysis—should align with the chosen methodology, ethical considerations, and other factors such as sample size.
 In some cases, repeated measures may be collected to observe changes over time.

 Data analysis